emmaezeumeh/Pharmacological-Data-Analysis/README.md

 # Pharmacological Data Analysis

-## Investigating The Pharmacodynamic And Pharmacokinetic Profiles Of A Drug Molecule
+## Investigating The Pharmacodynamic And Pharmacokinetic Profiles Of Drug Compounds

 ### The Project